ewoks-kit/ewoks/doc/tutorials/install/pip_venv.rst

 ============

 End-to-end walk-through with ``pip`` and ``venv``.
-Both are part of a python installation, so there is no :term:`package manager` to install.
+Both are part of a python installation, so there is no other :term:`package manager` to install.

 Producer side
 -------------

-Create an environment, install :term:`ewoks` in it and store a :term:`workflow` with the packages of that environment as its ``requirements``
+Create an environment, install :term:`ewoks` in it and store a :term:`workflow` with the packages of that environment as its ``requirements``.

 .. tabs::